mwjones2186/My-Portfolio/README.md

 ##This is my portfolio

-PLease note, this was one of my very first projects after joining my bootcamp.
-I am leaving this project AS IS as a reminder of where I started and where I have gone, simce the beggining.
-After enjoying a few laughs (as I have done!!) check out my new updated portfolio below.

 This is about me.
 Mike Jones.
 Where I started and where I am going.
 There are a few main sections.

 #About me